Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Spells Compactor/README.md

 # Codrineye's Spell Compactor

-The spell compactor is system for recordings spells that creates a string of spell contents and constant variables which can be sent to the stand-alone spell-compactor to handle spell activation.
+The spell compactor is system for recordings spells that creates a string of spell contents and constant variables which can be sent to the ingame compactor to handle spell activation.

 ## The import packages